Post

 and accurate linking after translation.</if></condition>

-part of the user prompt is composed of the following format and content, provided additionally after the content of the main text to be translated:
+And the <reference_context> part of the user prompt is structured with the following format and content, provided after the main content to be translated.

 1